Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool sends input events (tap, swipe, text, keyevent) to a device, specifying the exact resource and action.
-It distinguishes from sibling tools like adb_input_text by covering multiple input types.
+The description clearly states the tool sends input events (tap, swipe, text, keyevent), specifying the verb 'send' and the resource 'input events'.
+However, it does not differentiate from specialized sibling tools like adb_input_text or adb_input_double_tap.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.